catseye/The-Dossier/article/A Basic Theory of Video Games.md

-I say "next frame" but of course, since the CPU doesn't have direct control over when the video circuitry will turn any given part of video RAM into a video signal, there is no guarantee that the current frame won't be based partly on the newly updated video image.
-When that happens, the viewer sees just that — partial images.
+I say "next frame" but of course, since the CPU doesn't have direct control over when the video circuitry will turn any given part of video RAM into a video signal, there is no guarantee that the video RAM won't be updated right when the frame is being drawn.
+When that happens, the frame is based partly on the previous state of the video RAM, and partly on the new state of the video RAM, and the view sees just that — partial images.
 A particularly egregious instance of this effect is "CGA snow".
 How do we prevent this?

-There's one thing I've omitted, and it comes from the fact that in an analog TV, the beam can't travel instantaneously.
-Each time it gets to the right side of the screen, it "blanks" as it travels back to the left for the next scan line.
+There's one thing I've omitted, and it comes from the fact that in an analog TV, the beam can't travel around the screen instantaneously.
+It takes a bit of time, however small it might be, to change the power to the magnets, and that glowing spot always must make a continuous path from one point to another.

+So what happens is, each time the beam gets to the right side of the screen, it "blanks" (becomes intensity zero = no glow) as it travels back to the left for the next scan line.
 Ditto each time it gets to the bottom, it "blanks" while travelling back to the top.
-These are called the _horizontal blanking interval_ and the _vertical blanking interval_, and the latter is very important for video games.
+These short periods of time are called the _horizontal blanking interval_ (HBI) and the _vertical blanking interval_ (VBI).
+The latter, especially, is very important for video games.

-The key idea is that if you wait for the vertical blanking interval before making changes to video RAM, and get all those changes done before the top scan line starts being displayed, you will get a smoothly animated display.
+The key idea is that if you wait for the vertical blanking interval before making changes to video RAM, and get all those changes done before the top scan line of the next scan line starts being displayed, you will get a smoothly-drawn and smoothly-animated display.

-To enable this, the computer architecture is usually wired up such that an _interrupt_ is issued when the vertical blanking interval begins.
+To enable this, the computer architecture is usually wired up such that the CPU is able to tell when the VBI begins.
+Often this is done with an _interrupt_, which is a way to alert the CPU of an external event, regardless of what the CPU is doing at the time.
-So the game program can, when it starts up, install a handler for this interrupt — a bit of code which runs immediately when the interrupt happens, regardless of what the CPU is doing.
-There are different ways to set it up, but perhaps all this interrupt does is set a global variable, and perhaps all the main code does is wait for this variable in a busy loop.

-At any rate, when the vertical blanking interval begins, that is the time that the program should, as quickly as possible, update the display by writing new values to the video RAM.
-And as soon as the vertical blanking interval ends, the program should avoid changing video RAM, to avoid flicker and snow.
+But regardless of how it's implemented exactly, the idea is that the CPU waits for the VBI to start, and then gets to work writing new values to the video RAM that reflect what the screen should look like next.
+It should avoid making any changes to video RAM after the VBI has finished (as the screen will be being drawn at this point and this will cause flickering), so it is important that the updates to video RAM are made as quickly as possible, to ensure they finish before the VBI is over.

+And when the VBI is over, it shouldn't touch the video RAM until the next VBI begins.

-But there is this entire screen that is being updated at this point!
-Does the CPU just sit there, waiting for the next vertical blanking interrupt?
+But there is this entire screen that is being drawn by the video hardware at this point.
+Does the CPU just sit there, waiting idly for the next VBI?
 No, that would be wasteful.
-It should use this time productively by computing the next state of the game.  i.e. what will be the player's new position based on their velocity, did they collect a treasure and should we increase their score... that sort of thing.
+Instead, it can use this time productively by computing the next state of the game.  i.e. what will be the player's new position based on their velocity, did they collect a treasure and should we increase their score... that sort of thing.

-Then when the next VBI does come, we will update the display from that new game state we computed.
+Then when the next VBI does come, it will update the video RAM from that new game state that was computed.

-So in some sense, the history of video games has been "how much processing can you get done in 1/n'th of a second?"
+So in some sense, the history of video games has been "how much processing can you get done in 1/*n*'th of a second?"

 To recap:

 *   Wait for the VBI to begin.
 *   Update the video RAM based on the current game state.
-*   Before the VBI has ended, begin updating the game state based on the current game state plus any input devices, etc.
+*   Before the VBI has ended, stop updating video RAM and start putting together the next game state (based on the current game state plus the state of any input devices, etc.)
 *   Wait for the next VBI to begin.
 *   Repeat ad infinitum.